There are now 3 possible online modes for units:

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

-Availability Location Mode Semester 2 Royal Perth Hospital Multi-mode
+Availability Location Mode Semester 2 Royal Perth Hospital Face to face

 - This unit teaches students how to develop research ideas and write research proposals, grants and ethics committee applications, and how to communicate research findings.
 Topics include philosophy of science; hypothesis generation; generating a research idea; research proposal development; application for ethics committee approval; grant procedures; informed consent, privacy and confidentiality; recruitment of research subjects; responsible conduct of research; communicating research findings clearly; preparing abstracts; writing research papers; developing graphics for presentations and basic research statistical analysis.